jitterted/jitterchat/README.md

 ## To Do

+### LinePainter
+  * Change the style of the comment to be different from code comments

 ### Nicer File Node Display
-  * Use short file name
   * Dynamically update comment count for file node (maybe?)
-  * More fine-grained tree structure changed event
+  * More fine-grained tree structure changed event (inserted and removed)

 ### Add Username
   * Add username to comment information (i.e., who submitted the comment)